biot-med/terraform-sample/README.md

 That’s it — Terraform will detect the changes in the configuration and apply them to your BIOT environment.

-- Incase you want terraform to apply changes only for a specific module or a specific .tf file - terraform apply -target=module.templates                        # applies for all templates. terraform apply -target=module.templates.module.caregiver       # applies for all caregiver templates terraform apply -target=module.templates.module.caregiver.nurse # applies only for the nurse.tf
+- Incase you want terraform to apply changes only for a specific module or a specific .tf file - terraform apply -target=module.templates                                      # applies for all templates. terraform apply -target=module.templates.module.caregiver                     # applies for all caregiver templates terraform apply -target=module.templates.module.caregiver.biot_template.nurse # applies only for the nurse.tf

 ---